Hindley, Northumberland: Toponymy

 The name Hindley could be derived from a number of sources.
 In R. Heslop's Northumbrian Words he suggests the 'Hindberry' (or raspberry), this is quite likely to be the root as other local names also have their names derived from plants; Broomley and Slaley.
 An alternative explanation could be that it is derived from 'Hind' (a female Red Deer) relating to the deer found in the area.

 Geography

 Hindley is situated in the Tyne Valley, roughly fifteen miles west of Newcastle and situated between Hexham and Prudhoe.
 Nearby are the villages of Stocksfield, Broomley, Bywell, New Ridley and Riding Mill.
 To the north of Hindley runs a burn called Hindley Burn, this is a tributary of the River Tyne.

 Economy

 Gainford Design is a graphic design company based in Hindley Hall.
-Two miles north of Hindley is Wheelbirks Farm, a Jersey Cow farm, which specialises in producing Ice Cream and also has a coffee and Ice cream shop attached, called the Parlour, opened in 2010.
+Two miles north of Hindley is Wheelbirks Farm, a Jersey Cow farm, which specialised in producing ice cream and also had a coffee and ice cream shop attached, called the Parlour, opened in 2010.